Fujifilm X70 vs Leica X Typ 113

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X70 and Leica X (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Leica X Typ 113||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the X70 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
+Both the X70 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X70 was replaced by the Fujifilm XF10, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X70 and the Leica X Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.